Small boat at Little Ambergris Cay in the Turks and Caicos

 West Harbour Bluff

 West Harbour Bluff is known by many names, including Split Rock, Southwest Bluff, and Pirate’s Cove.
-Regardless of what you call it, this coastal area is exquisite, and a great place to spend an afternoon or a few hours.
+Regardless of what you call it, this coastal area is exquisite and is a great place to spend an afternoon or a few hours.

-West Harbour Bluff is located in the extensive Frenchman’s Creek Nature Reserve on the remote southwestern end of Providenciales.
-At this area, you’ll find the tallest ocean cliffs on Providenciales, a sheltered and calm beach, a small cave, historical rock inscriptions, and fascinating wildlife.
+West Harbour Bluff is located in the extensive Frenchman's Creek and Pigeon Pond Nature Reserve on the remote southwestern end of Providenciales.
+In this area, you’ll find the tallest ocean cliffs on Providenciales, a sheltered and calm beach, a small cave, historical rock inscriptions, and fascinating wildlife.

 A very long and unpaved road leads out to this part of the island, but it’s easiest to visit with a guide.
-Several boat and jet ski tour companies offer excursions.
+Several boat and jet ski tour companies offer excursions to West Harbour Bluff.

 Conch Bar Caves on the island of Middle Caicos in the Turks and Caicos.